DEEP-PolyU/NetBenchmark/README.md

 ```bash
     python netBenchmark.py -h
 ```
+optional arguments:

+- -h, --help
+  show this help message and exit
+-  --dataset {cora,flickr,blogcatalog,acm,all}
+   select a available dataset (default: cora)
+-  --method {featwalk,netmf,deepwalk,node2vec,dgi,gae,can_new,can_original,all}
+   The learning method
+-  --evaluation {node_classification,link_prediction}
+   The evaluation method
+-  --variable_name VARIABLE_NAME
+   The name of features in dataset
+-  --training_time TRAINING_TIME
+   The total training time you want
+-  --input_file INPUT_FILE
+   The input datasets you want
+-  --tunning_method TUNNING_METHOD
+   The method of parameter tuning.(now includes Random search and tpe search)

 After choosing the dataset in `datasetdict` and methods in `modeldict`, the parser system will run the following code.